 Recruiting Events and Other Resources

-In an effort recruit top scholars into our graduate programs, the Graduate School will send a representative to participate in a number of diversity-focused recruitment events nationally as well as those offered across North Carolina.
+In an effort recruit top scholars, the Graduate School will send a representative to participate in a number of diversity-focused recruitment events nationally as well as those offered across North Carolina.

 The Graduate School will provide recruiting materials to faculty, postdoctoral scholars, staff and students to support college and departmental recruiting efforts.
 Our Graduate Study Brochure offers a brief introduction to NC State, The Graduate School, and how to apply to graduate programs.
 The Brochure lists individual programs with contact information, as well as graduate minors and certificate programs.
 Copies are available upon request.